jonthysell/FrameworkDetector/docs/Component/WindowsAppSDK.md

 ### Static Detection

-It is not possible to definitively determine the use of WinUI3 by an app by detecting the presence or absence of the aforementioned module file(s) within the app's binaries.
+It is not possible to definitively determine the use of WinAppSDK by an app by detecting the presence or absence of the aforementioned module file(s) within the app's binaries.

 ## Resources